 So we wanna help!
 There are no excuses to “fall off the wagon”…

-As you may know Zuz and I love to travel, and as plant based eaters you start to learn the tricks of the trade.
+As you may know Zuz and I love to travel, and as plant-based eaters, you start to learn the tricks of the trade which include knowing better alternatives whether its wheatgrass powder vs wheatgrass juice.
 Everything from your flight meals to cooking at a campsite – we have been there and probably done it all.
 So we want to share with you our top 10 tricks we have learned along our journeys.
 Most of our focus will be on how to maintain your eating habits but will definitely share a few tips on how we keep up our training and stay active as well.
 We hope you enjoy and find these useful for your next travels 🙂

 1 – Plan Ahead